 Recommended Album: Waltz For Debby

 Hancock is one of the finest musicians of his generation at home in a multiple of jazz styles.
 His early albums for Blue Note are quite remarkable in the maturity shown.

 He brought to these recording a compositional sense that were perfect for small group improvisation and also displayed a very individual concept as a composer, as was evidenced in his debut for the imprint, Takin’ Off.

 Hancock’s career received huge boost in 1963 when Miles Davis, looking for a new band, hired him as pianist for his rhythm section along with bassist Ron Carter and the seventeen year old drum sensation, Tony Williams.

 The three young musicians quickly formed a rapport and level of interplay that would lift Davis’ small group playing to a new level.

-He would also continue to record under his own name, albums such as Empyrean Isles and Maiden Voyage regarded as classic albums.
+He would also continue to record under his own name, records such as Empyrean Isles and Maiden Voyage regarded as classic jazz albums.

 Hancock wold remain with Davis until the 1968, although would frequently record with the trumpeter after his tenure had officially ended, appearing on the influential jazz-rock albums In A Silent Way, Bitches Brew and Jack Johnson.

 This exposure to electric instruments stimulated his interest in new sounds and textures and from this Hancock went on to form his own highly influential bands and recordings such as Head Hunters showed that Hancock was a most adaptable musician, and always open to new developments in the music.